 Disaster can strike any business at any time.
-Whether it’s a flooded server room, a data breach, or any other kind of exploit, it’s crucial that businesses are prepared to continue critical operations with minimal disruption.
-That’s why it’s essential to have strong measures in place—including a business continuity plan (BCP)—as well as the right tools to support these measures.
-This guide will outline the basics, discuss why it’s important, and recommend the top five business tools on the market in 2021.
+Businesses must be prepared to continue critical operations with minimal disruption, whether it’s a flooded server room, a data breach, or any other kind of exploit.
+That’s why it’s essential to have strong measures in place—including a business continuity plan (BCP)—and the right tools to support these measures.
+In this guide, I will outline the basics, discuss why it’s important, and recommend the top five business tools on the market in 2022.

 What is business continuity?

-The aim of a business continuity strategy is to address issues of this nature in the event that a disaster or disruption occurs.
-It should account for every imaginable disruption.
-It comprises a strategy and a number of policies or plans that are designed to minimize the risk of disruptions under any unexpected circumstances.
-It’s an umbrella term which, in practice, involves the following activities:
+The aim of a business continuity strategy is to address issues of this nature if a disaster or disruption occurs.
+It should account for every potential disruption.
+It comprises a strategy and a number of policies or plans designed to minimize the risk of disruptions under any unexpected circumstances.
+It’s an umbrella term that, in practice, involves the following activities:

 Why is business continuity important?

 It ensures the critical processes of your business can continue running effectively even during a disaster or in a time of emergency.
-With a continuity strategy and plan established, business leaders are able to respond rapidly in a crisis, without risking their profitability, customer trust, or brand reputation.
+With a continuity strategy and plan established, business leaders can respond rapidly in a crisis without risking their profitability, customer trust, or brand reputation.

 No matter the size of your company, an effective and comprehensive strategy can help protect you from a number of potentially disastrous consequences.
 This includes financial losses, loss of client trust, legal liability, and—in a worst-case scenario—going out of business entirely.

 On the other hand, a carefully considered and well-tested plan helps ensure that critical operations are far less likely to be interrupted.
-This means that your business can rapidly recover from a disaster without any significant, long-term negative impact.
-In fact, if a company demonstrates its ability to handle an unexpected event well, it may even have a positive impact on customer trust and their market value.
+Your business can rapidly recover from a disaster without any significant, long-term negative impact.
+In fact, if a company demonstrates its ability to handle an unexpected event well, it may even positively impact customer trust and their market value.

 Essential business continuity components